Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 ## Installing Zettlr

-!!! note
+!!! warning "Disclaimer"

+    The Zettlr team compiles and distributes the app directly for:

+    * macOS (Intel and Apple Silicon, `.dmg`)
+    * Windows (x64, `.exe`)
+    * Debian-based Linux ( `.deb` + APT)
+    * Fedora-based Linux (`.rpm`)
+    * AppImage (`.AppImage`)

-    **Disclaimer**: We compile and distribute the app directly for macOS (Intel and Apple Silicon), Windows (x64), Debian-based and Fedora-based Linux as well as AppImage.
-Any other source, such as various package managers or the Arch Linux repository are maintained and provided by volunteers, and not by us.
-In almost a decade of offering Zettlr, we have never heard any complaints with any of the sources we list here in the documentation, so we deem them safe.
-However, as we do not control how these binaries get built, we cannot take responsibility for any of these.
-Things may change at any time.
+    All other sources, such as various package managers or the Arch Linux repository are maintained and provided by volunteers, and not the Zettlr team.
+In almost ten years, we have never heard any complaints with any of the sources we list here in the documentation.
+We list them here because we deem them safe.

+    However, we do not control these build stages and cannot take responsibility for any of these third-party sources.
+Peruse them at your own discretion.

 ### Windows